hadrian2/RTI_Dome/README.md

 ## Below is the documentation of my Senior Design Project.
 This project was sponsored by the Spurlock Museum in Urbana, Illinois.
-This documentation details the design process of a Reflectance Transformation Imaging (RTI) Dome that is currently in use by the Spurlock Museum today. ##
+This documentation details the design process of a Reflectance Transformation Imaging (RTI) Dome that is still in use by the Spurlock Museum today. ##

 # **Hadrian Doromal Worklog**